 Why not rear your own queens?
 The University of Minnesota Queen Rearing short course teaches one method of rearing queens that works consistently for both hobby and commercial beekeepers.
 Topics covered include queen and drone biology, timing of queen rearing in northern climates, stock selection and breeding for hygienic behavior, setting up mating yards, and record keeping.
 Everyone will have a chance to try their hand at grafting larvae and raising their own queens.
 A unique feature of the course is the section on queen rearing equipment designs that will allow you to build your own!

 The cost for the 2 1/2 day course is $350.00 which includes Successful Queen Rearing manual, Honey Bee Diseases and Pests manual, lunch, and refreshments.
-Those attending the course receive a professional video (DVD) demonstrating the queen rearing techniques.
+Those attending the course receive a copy of our Successful Queen Rearing Manual that describes the queen rearing techniques.
 Enrollment is limited to 32 people, so register early!

 This course is for anyone interested in learning how to raise queens who has at least one year of beekeeping experience.